jfindley/skds-website/_admin_docs/users.md

 Client users are the servers you're distributing keys to.

 Clients automatically register themselves to the server, and will appear in ```admin user list``` straight away.
 From there you can assign them to a group, or just assign secrets to them directly.
-They can be deleted with ```admin user delete```, but none of the other user commands apply to clients.
+Clients can be deleted with ```admin user delete```, but none of the other user commands apply to them.

 Admin users have more power, and generally represent a human controlling the system.
 They are created with ```admin user create```.
 This will generate a random password for the new user, who will have to change it on first login.
 They can be deleted later on with ```admin user delete```.